 We strive to have a compensation philosophy that is flexible and aligned with our human resources and business strategies.
-From time to time, the Committee and management team review and consider changes to the philosophy to ensure it is reasonable and market-competitive.
-Our compensation consultant, who advised us on the compensation philosophy during 2017, is supportive of these key tenets.
+The Committee and our management team periodically review and consider changes to the philosophy to ensure it is reasonable and market-competitive.
+Our compensation consultant, who advised us on the compensation philosophy during 2019, continues to be supportive of these key tenets.